Chi-Chi's

-Chi-Chi's is a brand of Mexican food grocery products produced and marketed in North America since the original North American restaurant chain owner sold the rights to use its name on said products in 1987.
-The name was also used by two defunct restaurant chains, the original American chain that operated from 1976 until the company was liquidated in 2004, and a former European franchise whose last location closed, in Austria, in 2024.
-A revived American chain opened its first restaurant in Minnesota in October 2025.
+Chi-Chi's is a brand of Mexican food grocery products produced and marketed in North America.
+It was originally the name of an American chain of Mexican restaurants that was founded in 1975 by Marno McDermott and former Green Bay Packers player Max McGee.
+The owners sold the rights to use the brand's name on packaged grocery products beginning in 1987.
+The name was also used by a former European franchise through 2024 when its last location closed in Austria.

-Restaurant chain
+Following a hepatitis A outbreak in 2003 at a restaurant location near Pittsburgh, the American chain filed for bankruptcy.
+Its remaining locations were purchased by Outback Steakhouse in 2004, which were either rebranded or sold off.
+In 2025, Michael McDermott, son of co-founder Marno McDermott, opened a new restaurant in Minnesota, with plans to revive the American chain.

+History

 Chi-Chi's was a Mexican restaurant chain that was reduced to a single restaurant in Vienna, Austria, by 2022.
 The company was briefly owned by Tumbleweed, Inc. The chain also once operated in the United States and Canada but exited those countries in 2004, and closed their German and Belgian locations in 2022.
 The website for the Austrian restaurant was last active in August 2024 and became inactive by November 2024.

-Founding

 Chi-Chi's was founded by restaurateur Marno McDermott (his wife's nickname was "Chi Chi") and former Green Bay Packers player Max McGee.
-The first restaurant opened at 7717 Nicollet Avenue South, in Richfield, Minnesota (a suburb of Minneapolis) in early August 1976.
+The first restaurant opened in 1975 in Richfield, Minnesota, a suburb of Minneapolis.
 McDermott had previously founded the Zapata fast-food Mexican chain, which later became Zantigo.
-From 1977 to 1986, the chain was run by former KFC executive Shelly Frank.
+From 1977 to 1986, Chi-Chi's was run by former KFC executive Shelly Frank.
 When Frank took leadership, the chain moved its headquarters to his hometown of Louisville.
 By March 1995, the chain had grown to 210 locations.

-Management and marketing

 In 2001, Chi-Chi's applied for a trademark on the word "salsafication" but was denied by the Trademark Trial and Appeal Board.

 The company's slogans were "A celebration of food" and, later, "Life always needs a little salsa."